voxel/voxel-clientmc/README.md

 The integrated build includes several separate components, pre-packaged together for convenience:

-### wsmc (WebSocket/Minecraft proxy)
+### wsmc

-In order to allow connecting from a web browser, the Minecraft server is exposed through a WebSocket via the [wsmc](https://github.com/deathcap/wsmc) proxy.
+In order to allow connecting from a web browser, the Minecraft server is exposed through a WebSocket via the wsmc (WebSocket/Mincraft) proxy.
 Integrated builds include the Java version of wsmc, but a Node.js version is also available. wsmc/Java can be ran as a Bukkit plugin, or standalone.

+WSMC is developed in a separate repository, [https://github.com/deathcap/wsmc](https://github.com/deathcap/wsmc).

 ### voxel-clientmc plugin

-The bulk of this project is composed of a [voxel.js plugin](https://github.com/voxel/voxel-plugins), "voxel-clientmc", maintained in this repository.
-This plugin connects to a wsmc proxy using a WebSocket, via the [mineflayer](https://github.com/PrismarineJS/mineflayer) abstraction layer, and ties it into [voxel.js](https://github.com/voxel) for GUI interaction. voxel-clientmc is built from a handful of small modules, injected at runtime.
+The bulk of this project is composed of a voxel.js plugin, "voxel-clientmc", maintained in this repository.
+This [plugin](https://github.com/voxel/voxel-plugins) connects to a wsmc proxy using a WebSocket, via the [mineflayer](https://github.com/PrismarineJS/mineflayer) abstraction layer, and ties it into [voxel.js](https://github.com/voxel) for GUI interaction. voxel-clientmc is built from a handful of small modules, injected at runtime.
 You can build your own voxel.js app with this plugin.